sebschmied/airtome2html/README.md

 This is essentially a web export for flight books created with airtome, see [https://airtome.bitbucket.io/](airtome.bitbucket.io).
 I started this project because I wanted to organize/backup my flight book with github, but added html output generation later.

+Feel free to use it, but keep in mind that it is not super comfortable - it relies on some bashy bash scripts that haven't been tested anywhere but on my machines.
+I will improve this in the next bad weather period, but it will never get a gui or something.
+You will most likely need to tweak something.

 Sample Output: See [my personal flight book](https://sebschmied.github.io/flights).

 ## How to use